PBAP123/migrator/src/migrator/package_managers/CONTEXT.md

 - Strategy pattern for different package management approaches
 - Adapter pattern for unified interface to different package managers
 - Command pattern for executing system commands
+- Caching pattern for performance optimization in Flatpak handling

 ## Relationship to Other Parts
 - Called by the main backup and restore routines in `main.py`